B0RJA/GAlib-mpi/README.md

     GA result:
     x = 7.861659, y = 7.861659

-Dive in the file `example.c` and then visit http://lancet.mit.edu/ga/ for detailed documentation.
+Dive in the library usage reading the example and visit http://lancet.mit.edu/ga/ for detailed documentation.

 Any problems?
 -------------